arXiv/accessibility2024/source/index.md

 [Meet the presenters](/presenters){class="button-reg"}

 ## Help spread the word
-[Help spread the word](share) about this event!
-We are all part of the effort to ensure access regardless of disability and the arXiv Forum is free and open to everyone.
+[Help spread the word](share) about accessible research!
+We are all part of the effort to ensure access regardless of disability.
+Though the Forum has ended please share the recordings with your networks to raise awareness of these important development in accessible science and the role we can all play.

 ## Event policy
 All participants must follow arXiv's [code of conduct](https://info.arxiv.org/help/policies/code_of_conduct.html#inclusiveness-and-respect){target="_blank"}.